Did you just leave a taxi and realize you left your phone, laptop, or shopping bag in the cab? Here are the steps to follow to recover your valuables.

 Lost Items in NYC Taxis: Take Security Measures

-It’s almost too obvious to point out, but if you lost something as important as a phone, computer, or wallet, it’s crucial to act quickly and ensure that no one can steal your item or exploit your information.
-Be sure to cancel any credit cards or debit cards you left in your wallet.
+Not to belabor the obvious, but if you lost something as important as a phone, computer, or wallet, it’s vital to act quickly to ensure no one else claims your item or exploits your identity.
+Make sure to immediately cancel any credit cards or debit cards you left behind.

 In addition to calling your lost phone (another duh tip, we know), use digital features like Find My iPhone, Find My Mac, or Find My Device for Androids and PC laptops to track the location of your missing phone, tablet, or computer.
-It’s up to you if you want to chase the cab—or worse, someone who stole your device from the cab—around New York City.
-If you take this approach, use the buddy system for safety’s sake.
-It’ll also make for a better story in the long run!
+It’s your prerogative to chase the cab—or worse, someone who stole your device from the cab—around New York City.
+But should you decide to do so, use the buddy system for safety’s sake.

 Lost Items in NYC Taxis: Find the Cab’s Medallion Number

-The medallion number is the unique alphanumeric code given to a specific taxi cab.
+Medallion numbers are the unique alphanumeric code given to each specific taxi cab.

-If your cab driver gave you a receipt, look for the cab’s medallion number there.
-Use this number to look up the cab’s management company, a service available on 311.
-Call the company and, after giving the medallion number, provide as many details about the cab, driver, and your item as you can.
+If your cab driver gave you a receipt, check for the cab’s medallion number there.
+Then you can use that number to look up the cab’s management company (which is a service available on 311).
+Call the company, and after giving them the medallion number, provide as many details about the cab, driver, and your missing items as possible.

-If you didn’t receive a receipt but you used a card to pay for the cab, look on your bank account or credit card statement online as soon as possible.
-Your bank or credit card company might have registered the taxi’s medallion number when you swiped your card.
+If you didn’t get a receipt but you used a card to pay for the cab, refer to your bank account or credit card statement online as soon as possible.
+Your bank or credit card company's app might have registered the taxi’s medallion number when you used your card.
 If your account online is like ours, the transaction will look like this: “NYCTAXIAB123.”
-AB123 is the medallion number for the taxi.
+AB123 is the medallion number for your taxi.
 Search for this taxi’s management company online, and/or use the medallion number to take your next steps (see below).